CleanCut/rusty_engine/scenarios/road_race.md

 // Direction player1 is moving vertically.
 1 is up, 0 is not moving, -1 is down.
 let direction = game_state.i32_map.entry("direction".into()).or_insert(0);

-// Respond to keyboard events and set the deriction for event in game_state.keyboard_events.drain(..) {
+// Respond to keyboard events and set the direction for event in game_state.keyboard_events.drain(..) {
     match event.state {
         ElementState::Pressed => {